Chaos Calls 05: Island Girl

 While shouting battle cries we charge the men on this side of the ram.
 I take on the men at the ram while Tora covers my side and my back.
 This way we can use the local swords in our left hands to block and parry while we use the katanas in our right hands to kill the bandits.
 We’re free to fight because the bandits have already opened fire on us with arrows, so our whole crew are now free to attack any of the bandits.

 The way the wagon is built the men pushing it on each side can’t see what the men on the other side are doing.
 There are ten wheels on each side, and about half of the ram is on the bridge section of the road.
-Tora and I are being shot at by archers, but our bamboo armour is holding out, so the wood arrows are bouncing off us.
-In next to no time we’ve killed over a dozen men on this side of the wagon, and set the brakes of five of the wheels.
-However, our actions now represent a danger to us, because the men on the other side of the wagon are still pushing it forward as hard as they can.
-With less men pushing this side, and half the wheel locked in place, the wagon is now turning on the bridge to swing across behind us.
+Tora and I are being shot at by archers but our bamboo armour is holding out so the wood arrows are bouncing off us.
+In next to no time we’ve killed over a dozen men on this side of the wagon and set the brakes of five of the wheels.
+However, our actions now represent a danger to us because the men on the other side of the wagon are still pushing it forward as hard as they can.
+With less men pushing this side and half the wheels locked in place the wagon is now turning on the bridge to swing across behind us.
 Now we have no choice.
 So we fight our way forward to kill all pushing on this side so we can cross behind the ram to fight our way along the other side and back to the citadel wall.
 The two of us make a good raiding force, but there’s no way we can take on this whole army!
 There has to be over a thousand of the bandits involved in this attack.

-By the time we reach the rear of the ram only the last pair of wheels haven’t entered the bridge, and a glance shows the front two on this side are hanging over the ditch, due to how much the wagon has turned.
-I round the rear of the wagon, and can see two ropes attached to it leading back up the road.
-Obviously set to help pull it back later, but no one is on them right now, so a couple of sword strokes has them cut right at the wagon to make it harder to pull it back.
+By the time we reach the rear of the ram only the last pair of wheels haven’t entered the bridge and a glance shows the front two on this side are hanging over the ditch due to how much the wagon has turned.
+I round the rear of the wagon and I can see there are two ropes attached to it leading back up the road.
+Obviously set to help pull it back later, but no one is on them right now so a couple of sword strokes has them cut right at the wagon to make it harder to pull it back.
 Soon after I round the corner I have to turn sideways and crab across the end of the wagon while Tora backs up behind me due to the bulk of the enemy now being to our left and behind us.

 Tora and I are grinning at each other when a loud and angry voice says, “Who are you people?”

-I turn around to face an angry man, the one from the tower, and smile while saying, “I’m Al, and these are my combat team.
+I turn around to face an angry man, the one from the tower.
+I smile while saying, “I’m Al, and these are my combat team.
 Who are you?”

 I simply smile while saying, “Just do as I ask and pay for.”